Useful axioms: Maximal forcing axioms

 At first glance, this suggests that as we expand the language for $T$, forcing starts to act randomly on the formulae of $T$, switching the truth value of its formulae with parameters in ways which it does not seem simple to describe.
-However the above difficulties are raised essentially by our lack of attention to define the type of formulae for which we aim to have the completeness of $T$ with respect to forceability.
-We can show that when the formulae are prescribed to talk only about a suitable initial segment of the set theoretic universe (i.e. $H_{\omega_1}$ or $L(\Ord^\omega)$), and we consider only forcings that preserve the intended meaning of the parameters by which we enriched the language of $T$ (i.e. parameters in $H_{\omega_1}$), this random behaviour of forcing does not show up anymore.
+However the above difficulties arise essentially from our lack of attention to define the type of formulae for which we aim to have the completeness of $T$ with respect to forceability.
+We can show that when the formulae are limited to talking only about a suitable initial segment of the set theoretic universe (i.e. $H_{\omega_1}$ or $L(\Ord^\omega)$), and we consider only forcings that preserve the intended meaning of the parameters by which we enriched the language of $T$ (i.e. parameters in $H_{\omega_1}$), this random behaviour of forcing does not show up anymore.

-We take a platonist stance towards set theory, thus we have one canonical model $V$ of $\ZFC$ of which we try to uncover the truths.
-To do this, we may use model theoretic techniques that produce new models of the part of $\mathsf{Th}(V)$ on which we are confident.
-This certainly includes $\ZFC$, and (if we are platonists) all the axioms of large cardinals.
+We take a platonist's stance towards set theory; thus we have one canonical model $V$ of $\ZFC$, the truths of which we try to uncover.
+To do this, we may use model theoretic techniques that produce new models of the part of $\mathsf{Th}(V)$ about which we are confident.
+This certainly includes $\ZFC$, and (for most platonists) all the large cardinal axioms.

-We may start our quest for uncovering the truth in $V$ by first settling the theory of $H_{\omega_1}^V$ (the hereditarily countable sets), then the theory of $H_{\omega_2}^V$ (the sets of hereditarily cardinality $\aleph_1$) and so on and so forth, thus covering step by step all infinite cardinals.
+We may start our quest to uncover the truth in $V$ by first settling the theory of $H_{\omega_1}^V$ (the hereditarily countable sets), then the theory of $H_{\omega_2}^V$ (the sets of hereditarily cardinality $\aleph_1$) and so on and so forth, thus covering step by step all infinite cardinals.
 To proceed we need some definitions:

 \begin{definition} Given a theory $T\supseteq \ZFC$ and a family $\Gamma$ of partial orders definable in $T$, we say that $\phi$ is $\Gamma$-consistent for $T$ if $T$ proves that there exists a complete boolean algebra $\bool{B}\in\Gamma$ such that $\Qp{\phi}_{\bool{B}}>0_{\bool{B}}$.